michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0057.md

 - n: a state of agitation or turbulent change or development
 - n: a feeling of restless agitation
 ### Family
+- unrest: unrests+
-unrest: unrests+;rest: rested, rester, restful, resting, restless, rests, unrest;rested: unrested;rester: resters;restful: restfuler, restfulest, restfully, restfulness;restless: restlessly, restlessness;restlessness: restlessnesses
+- rest: rested, rester, restful, resting, restless, rests, unrest
+- rested: unrested
+- rester: resters
+- restful: restfuler, restfulest, restfully, restfulness
+- restless: restlessly, restlessness
+- restlessness: restlessnesses
 ### Examples
 - The message of Black Lives Matter was inspired by the death of Trayvon Martin and the unrest in Ferguson, Missouri.
 - Giraffes are declining because of habitat loss, illegal hunting and civil unrest in the African countries where they live.